 The first step in your approach should be to set goals and determine your brand voice upfront as a guiding light.
 Spoiler alert: “going viral” is not a goal!
 Ask yourself what purpose your TikTok channel serves for your community.
 Setting objectives for your videos may help develop your content strategy and reach your ideal users.
 Keeping a consistent tone will also let your audience know what they can expect when they follow your account.
 These objectives don’t need to be rigid.
-As you post and learn more about which of your videos are resonating on TikTok, you can adjust accordingly.
+As you post and learn more about which of your videos are resonating using TikTok analytics, you can adjust accordingly.

 With TikTok, it’s a best practice to keep a regular publishing schedule—not only so that your followers can look forward to your content—but to provide a bit of runway for when you want to experiment with a new style of video.
 The Following feed is not shown in chronological order, so there is less chance of bombarding your followers with “too much” content.